Maintainers¶

 Key touch points:

-• The _generated Markdown files are regenerated on every run.
-To change wording, update the metadata values or adjust the rendering helpers inside the CLI.
+_generatedMarkdown files are regenerated on every run.
+To change wording, update the metadata values or adjust the rendering helpers inside the CLI. docs/datasets/<short_code>.mdonly embeds the generated snippets.
+If it diverges from the template it will be rewritten the next time the CLI runs.update-documentationrefreshes metadata-driven text without re-running validation;update-validationtriggers validation, snapshots ranges, and overwrites plots underdocs/datasets/validation_plots/<short_code>/.- Use

-Documentation Website Architecture
+Documentation Website Architecture¶

 Everything on the public site is generated from a small collection of source folders: